Repkit/zend2-flickr-web-scraper/README.md

 FLICKR API Key
 ----------------

 I've stored the API Key on the main Application module.
 Replace the key on the module.config.php file.

 RESTful CALL on Frontend
 ----------------

-You can edit the link that gives the JSON response on module\Application\
+You can edit the link that gives the JSON response on module\Application\module.config.php

 MySQL Database Setup
 ----------------